>> [CLOSED] New York Style Chimis & More | Eat the World Los Angeles

 ๐Ÿ‡ฉ๐Ÿ‡ด DOMINICAN REPUBLIC

 EDITOR'S NOTE 29 APRIL 2021: The business has closed down abruptly, as posted on Instagram.
 According to their post, they will be searching for a new spot.
+An updated version of this article (26 April 2024) is available as part of the Historical section of our Substack page.
+Check that out here:

 Despite being thoroughly Dominican, it is surprising that this new Bellflower walk-up restaurant puts New York in its name rather than the country.
 Perhaps the influx of Caribbean-descended folks that now make Los Angeles their home are mostly arriving via New York City, the undisputed hub of expats from the island nation.